 We were able to fill up with potable water the entire length of the trail which means we did not need to filter lake water.
 We each carried 4L of water and it worked out great between fill-ups.
 This was done during Springtime; if you plan on doing the Goodwater loop during the summer you may need to filter lake water once (between Mile 1 and Tejas Park) otherwise 4L each got us through the first night and to Tejas park the next day.

 The first day of our Goodwater Loop hike listed below was actually from our first trip, but I decided to leave it instead of rewriting it.
 Both my husband and my teenage son (I call him “The Boy”) accompanied me on both of my trips.
 The original trip was 4.5 miles to Cedar Hollow Campground where we spent the night, then headed back to the car.
 On the 2nd trip, we decided to do the entire loop.

 DAY 1: Cedar Breaks Trailhead to Cedar Hollow Campground

-We began at Cedar Breaks Trailhead and headed west towards Sawyer Hollow Camp.
-Due to our late start, we ended up staying at Cedar Hollow Camp instead, which is about 4.5 miles from the trailhead.
+We began at Cedar Breaks Trailhead and headed west towards Cedar Hollow Camp, which is about 4.5 miles from the trailhead.

 The trail was a lot different than I expected.
-It borders a cliff for pretty much the entire section that we did and was very rocky in most of the locations, which created a really good workout.
-Either very strong ankles or boots with ankle support are suggested!
+It borders a cliff for pretty much this entire section and was rocky in most of the locations.

 The scenery changes constantly from being in the woods, to completely open fields, to a little bit of in between.
-It is highly suggested to bring sunscreen!
+I highly suggest bringing sunscreen!

-If you go in late Spring, it is beautiful as the cactuses will be in bloom as well as wildflowers!
+If you hike Goodwater Loop in late Spring, the cactuses and wildflowers will be in bloom which makes for some beautiful scenery!